Sephalias/GenshinWishUrlExtractor/README.md

 ![WindowsTerminalSample](Images/WindowsTerminal_Sample.png)

 ## How to use
-- Go to releases and download `GenshinWishUrlExtractor.ps1`
+- Go to [Releases](https://github.com/vilibs/GenshinWishUrlExtractor/releases) and download `GenshinWishUrlExtractor.ps1`
 - Right Click the file and run it with Powershell